spatie/laravel-newsletter/README.md

 ### Getting subscriber info

-You can get information on a subscriber by using the `getMember`-function:
+You can get information on a subscriber by using the `getMember` function:
 ```php
 Newsletter::getMember('lord.vetinari@discworld.com');
 ```

 This will return an array with information on the subscriber.
-If there's no one subscribed with that e-mailaddress the function will return `false`
+If there's no one subscribed with that e-mail address the function will return `false`

-There's also a convience method to check if some in subscribed:
+There's also a convenience method to check if someone is already subscribed:

 ```php
 Newsletter::hasMember('nanny.ogg@discworld.com'); //returns a bool